gbif/hp-legume/taxonomy/species-list.md

 ## Species List
 Question here is where to link to obtain this list?
 To the GBIF taxonomy backbone (ask about species authors issues, amongst other issues)?
 Or find a form of the WCVP that is a bit user friendly and filtered for only legumes?

+## Genus List
+Alphabetical list of all genera with links to theie subfamily, GBIF and Plants of thte World Online pages.